 · Find a lawyer with vision.
 A good lawyer understands that although your marriage has failed, your life still holds as much promise for success as ever.
 By helping you create a short-term plan, your lawyer will make certain that you and those you love are taken care of throughout the divorce process.
 A long-term life plan will ensure that you thrive in the future.
 For example, if you have children, you may worry about how they will adjust to their parents living in separate homes.
 With a good long-term plan, the children will benefit from having two parents who respect one another’s separate parenting identity, and who appreciate the importance each parent has in their lives.
 A lawyer with foresight will lay the groundwork for your successful future.

-This depends on a number of factors, including the children’s best interests, the current custody and access arrangements between the parents, the wishes of the children, the nature of the relationship that each parent has with the children, the reasons for the move, the distance of the move, and the financial ability of the access parent to exercise access.
+This depends on a number of factors, including the children’s best interests, the current parenting arrangements between the parents, the wishes of the children, the nature of the relationship that each parent has with the children, the reasons for the move, the distance of the move, and the financial ability of the remaining parent to see the children.

 Sometimes, parents separate because of domestic violence, substance abuse, or because there is significant antagonism between the parents.
 There are also instances where there has been a lengthy separation between the parent and child.
 Sometimes, one parent does not interact appropriately with a child, possibly causing emotional distress to the child.
 There may be a risk of abduction.